-When you’re holed up at home, anxious of going out you need the sort of warm embrace provided by “Old Country” which has hints of ‘Cut Your Hair’ with it’s “ooh ooh ooh” backing vocals but also indulges in some expansive Built To Spill-like guitars.
+When you’re holed up at home, anxious of going out you need the sort of warm embrace provided by “Old Country”.
+It has hints of ‘Cut Your Hair’ with it’s “ooh ooh ooh” backing vocals.
+It also indulges in some expansive Built To Spill-like guitars.

 “Merrie” brings back those gorgeous slide guitars, for a shimmering piece of indie jangle, as does the dream-like centrepiece “Battlefield Boss Dream”, with its bassline harvested from Neil Young, acres of space and repetition.
 It’s perfect for staring out of a window to.
 “Screaming Speed Machine” isn’t as wild as the name suggests – a hazy piano accompanied song with those Teenage Fanclub-esque backing vocals making another appearance, and a ripping guitar solo.